planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 The default Twist for Actions is Delay, meaning they lose their next Action because they are still dealing with the consequences of their last.
 The Outcomes section of each Action also lists a few likely alternate Twists to liven things up.
 These are not exhaustive, and many other possibilities exist.
 Be creative!

-### Aid

-This is for life-or-death trauma well beyond the ordinary stitching of flesh wounds.
-As such, it works only on the Staggered or Fallen; those with less severe injuries recover without drama.
-Aid Checks CONCEPT vs. current (0 or negative) Mettle, treating it as positive for this purpose.
-Success stabilizes the patient for the time being, and any Edge heals that much negative Mettle after a week’s recovery.
-Failure means the patient was too far gone, try not to blame yourself.

-**Check:** CONCEPT vs. current Mettle.

-{: .outcomes }

-> -   **Success:** the patient is alive and somewhat stable.
-> -   **Edge:** each point restores a point of Mettle after a week's rest.
-> -   **Failure:** patient succumbs to their wounds and dies.
-> -   **Twists:** *Delay, patient disfigured, lower Resources, waste medicine or surgical tools.*

-Those alone or left for dead may Aid themselves using their Motive, but at double Difficulty.
-They may revive with visions of the beyond, or just a deep grudge against those who abandoned them.

-If a PC is too debilitated, the best thing to do is to play another character until they are back on their feet.
-The Guide can just handwave that they are OK by the next campaign.

 ### Attack

 Adventurers get a lot of mileage out of bone-headed violence, so learn this Action well.
 This applies to any physical strike, whether unarmed, melee, ranged, or even supernatural.
 Attackers Check NATURE vs. their target's POISE.
 If successful, they inflict the weapon's DM plus any Edge as damage to Mettle.
-Use a relevant military or martial arts-related CONCEPT in place of NATURE, if higher.
+If a CONCEPT includes the name of a weapon or fighting style, they may use it in place of NATURE.

 **Check** NATURE vs. POISE